Bounded-Choice Statements for User Interaction in Imperative and Object-Oriented Programming: Introduction

 In the above, the system requests the user to type in a particular employee.
 Note that the above code is based on unbounded quantification and is thus very awkward.
 It is also error-prone because the user may type in an invalid value.

-The above application obviously requires a bounded-choice interaction rather than the one based on unbounded quantification.
-Our $\uch$ statement provides such a bounded-choice interaction for keyboard and is useful to avoid this kind of human errors.
-Hence, instead of the above code, consider a statement
+The above application obviously requires a bounded-choice interaction rather than one based on unbounded quantification.
+Our $\uch$ statement provides such a bounded-choice interaction for keyboard and is useful to avoid this kind of human error.
+Hence, instead of the above code, consider the statement